An Improved Approximation Algorithm for Maximin Shares: Existence of -MMS Allocation

 \section{Existence of $(\frac{3}{4}+\frac{1}{12n})$-MMS Allocation}

-In this section, we show that our approach in Section~\ref{sec:MMS-known} can be extended to obtain the existence of ($\frac{3}{4}+\gamma$)-MMS allocation for a given instance $\I=\langle N,M,V\rangle$ where $\gamma=\frac{1}{12n}$.
+In this section, we show that our approach in Section~\ref{sec:MMS-known} can be extended to obtain the existence of a ($\frac{3}{4}+\gamma$)-MMS allocation for any given instance $\I=\langle N,M,V\rangle$ where $\gamma=\frac{1}{12n}$.
 We note that $\gamma$ is a constant for the given instance, where $n:=|N|$.
 We assume that the MMS value $\mu_i$ of each agent $i$ is given.
 Finding an exact $\mu_i$ is an NP-Hard problem, however a PTAS exists~\cite{woeginger1997polynomial}.
 This implies a PTAS to compute a $(\frac{3}{4}+\gamma-\epsilon)$-MMS allocation for any $\epsilon>0$.
 Using the properties shown in Section~\ref{sec:properties}, we normalize valuations so that $\mu_1=1, \forall i$ and assume that $\I$ is an ordered instance, i.e., $v_{i1} \geq \dots \geq v_{i|M|}, \forall i$.
 Our proof is algorithmic.
-If more than one agent satisfy the conditions \eqref{eqn:red} of valid reduction, then we choose one arbitrarily.
+If more than one agent satisfies the conditions \eqref{eqn:red} of valid reduction, then we choose one arbitrarily.

-For the ease of exposition, we abuse the notation and use $M$ and $N$ to denote the set of unallocated items and the set of agents who have not received any bundle yet, respectively.
+For the ease of exposition, we abuse notation and use $M$ and $N$ to denote the set of unallocated items and the set of agents who have not received any bundle yet, respectively.
 Further, we use $j$ to denote the $j^{\text{th}}$ highest value item in $M$.
 Moreover, we use $n:=|N|$ and $m:=|M|$.
 This is the reason we use $\gamma$, which is a constant for a given instance, to denote the approximation factor.

-The approach is same as in Section~\ref{sec:MMS-known}.
+The approach is identical to Section~\ref{sec:MMS-known}.
 Here, we run Algorithm~\ref{algo:first} with $\alpha=\FRAC$.
 The analysis is also almost same.
-Here, we crucially use the extra $\tfrac{1}{8}$ (see \eqref{eqn:mb} and the paragraph after it) to obtain a better factor.
+Here, we crucially use the extra $\tf18$ (see \eqref{eqn:mb1} and the paragraph after it) to obtain a better factor.
 To avoid repetition, we only highlight the differences.